Questions? We’ve Got Answers

 What if I am unemployed?

 Unemployed AALL members cannot join or renew using the online form.
 If you wish to receive this discount, you must use the printable application.
 If you become fully employed during this time, we ask that you pay the remaining balance on your membership, less the discounted rate already paid, so that we may continue to offer the discount to your fellow librarians.

 Can I renew my membership or add special interest sections over the phone?

 Yes!
 Please call 312.205.8022 and we can take care of any additions or membership renewals right over the phone at any time during the year.
-A receipt PDF can be sent to you once your credit card has been processed.
+A PDF receipt will be sent to you once your credit card has been processed.